-Despite gale force wind, torrential rain and rough seas, we arrived on time into this 16th century Spanish city.
-My first visit to Cartagena and I knew little about this tropical city.
+Despite gale force wind, torrential rain and rough seas, we arrived on time into Cartagena, a fortressed 16th century Spanish city.
+This was my first visit to Cartagena and I knew little about this tropical city.

 Our first glimpse of Cartagena was a skyline of shoulder-to-shoulder gleaming white high-rise buildings that curved along the waterfront.
 Kind of like a sky-high picket fence.
 Not exactly your typical-looking Caribbean port.

 If you’ve read any of my city guides, you know I’m not a big fan of a ship’s group shore excursions.
 I much prefer to wander around a city, stopping for lunch or a drink in-between window shopping and mindless meandering.
 But not here.

-Let me clarify.
-I’m not advocating for women to wander the streets of a foreign city alone.
-Though I’m not a fan of group shore tours, I will take a shore tour if I don’t feel comfortable or if I want to visit an out of the way point of interest.
-Once I have my bearings and know how to get around, then I’m off on my own.
+I’m not advocating for women to wander the streets of any foreign city alone.
+Even though I’m not a fan of group excursions, I will take a shore tour if I don’t feel comfortable or if I want to visit an out of the way point of interest.
+So I signed up for Crystal’s city tour.

-Cartagena was sort of like that.
-Crystal Serenity docked in the industrial area.
+Crystal Serenity docked in the bland and dusty industrial area.
 The city furnished shuttle service for the 900-ft distance to the cruise terminal.
-Little did I know but the cruise terminal would be the highlight of my day in Cartagena.
+Little did I know but the cruise terminal would be the quirky highlight of my day in Cartagena.

 As are most highlights tours, ours was a bus ride through a very crowded city.
 Car horns honked and men carefully guided their donkey carts laden with beautiful fruit, across the streets.